 Jesse Stommel is currently a faculty member in the Writing Program at University of Denver.
 He is also co-founder of Hybrid Pedagogy: the journal of critical digital pedagogy and Digital Pedagogy Lab (2015-2021).
 He has a PhD from University of Colorado Boulder.
 He is co-author of An Urgency of Teachers: the Work of Critical Digital Pedagogy.

 Jesse is a documentary filmmaker and teaches courses about pedagogy, film, digital studies, and composition.
 Jesse experiments relentlessly with learning interfaces, both digital and analog, and his research focuses on higher education pedagogy, critical digital pedagogy, and assessment.
 He’s got a rascal pup, Emily, a clever cat, Loki, and a badass daughter, Hazel.
 He’s online at jessestommel.com and on Twitter @Jessifer.

-In 2021, he opened PlayForge, a game store with a makerspace and classroom in Old Town Littleton with his husband (and help from 4-year-old Hazel).
+In 2021, he opened PlayForge, a game store with a makerspace and classroom in Old Town Littleton with his husband (and help from then 4-year-old Hazel).